jethror1/s3_upload/README.md

 *Example `monitor` config section defining two sets of monitored directories and upload locations*

+## Authentication

+Authentication with AWS may be performed either via SSO / IAM or with specified access keys.
+If using SSO / IAM, it must first be configured using the [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html#sso-configure-profile-token-auto-sso), and then the profile being used set to the environment variable `AWS_DEFAULT_PROFILE`.
+If this is specified the uploader will attempt to authenticate using this profile which must have permission to access the specified S3 bucket.
+If using access keys, both the environment variables `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` must be set, and these will be used for authentication.
+If running via the provided Docker image these may be set using `--env` or `--env-file`.

+Only one authentication method may be used, if both `AWS_DEFAULT_PROFILE` and `AWS_ACCESS_KEY` / `AWS_SECRET_KEY` are provided the uploader will exit and one method must be unset to continue.

 ## Logging

 All logs by default are written to `/var/log/s3_upload`.
 Logs from stdout and stderr are written to the file `s3_upload.log`, and are on a rotating time handle at midnight and backups stored in the same directory for 5 days.